-Background
+Background information

 • The logomark: the seal with Minerva

-• The wordmark: the name 'Leiden University'
+• The wordmark: the name 'Universiteit Leiden'

 In addition to the basic logo, there are a number of variations and exceptions.